 Close collaboration with the government of Zambia led to the incorporation of early data and insights from these studies into national policymaking processes.
 With the benefits of this early foray into new models of care, Zambia became a leader in the broad implementation of differentiated service delivery models based on the needs and preferences of users and is a member of the HIV Coverage, Quality, and Impact Network (CQUIN) on differentiated service delivery (DSD).

-In addition to its practical policy implications, the study has resulted in numerous publications and analyses are ongoing.
+As well as resulting in practical policy implications, the study has produced numerous publications, and analyses are ongoing.

 - Bolton Moore, et al. A Review of Differentiated Service Delivery for HIV Treatment: Effectiveness, Mechanisms, Targeting, and Scale.